fedragon/sbt-todolist/README.md

 By default, the following tags are matched (the search is case insensitive): `TODO`, `FIXME`, `WIP`, `XXX`.

+## About

+This plugin was created (and still is) as a personal exploration of sbt internals.

+While there is another plugin offering similar functionality (https://github.com/johanandren/sbt-taglist), each plugin went its own way in what they let you customize (keep reading to find out all the available configuration options) so you might want to have a look at both.

 ## Installation

 Add the following line to your local (`project/plugins.sbt`) or global (`~/.sbt/0.13/plugins/plugins.sbt`) configuration: